x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 ### Next steps

-For more information about how delegates can use the permissions that are assigned to them on mailboxes and groups, see the following topics:
+For more information about how delegates can use the permissions that are assigned to them on mailboxes and groups, see the following articles:

 - [Access another person's mailbox](https://support.microsoft.com/office/a909ad30-e413-40b5-a487-0ea70b763081)